Cumulative flow diagrams keep track of how issues move across each of your team's pipelines within each ZenHub Workspace you work in.

 - Teams will have pre-set date filters.

-30 days (How long it typically takes to onboard new process habits)
+30 days (Typical length of time it takes to onboard new process habits)

 3 months (Common goal timelines/project roadmap planning cycles)

 6 / 12 / 24 months (Helps with analyzing long-term process efficiency)

 When viewing your Cumulative flow diagram, you can share by copying the link, or export the report to CSV to further customize and analyse data.
 To generate the shareable link or export the report, navigate to your cumulative flow diagram where there is a Share button located in the top right of the report page next to the report title: